How good is the adrenaline rush during extreme events? Is there a way to manage the way adrenaline affects our bodies?

 The stress conditions, if replicated correctly during training, will take you through the same thoughts and feelings of a real-life event.
 You will perceive the training as being highly stressful BUT when you will be faced with a similar situation in real life, your brain will not be taken by surprise.
 And the element of surprise is the main stress generator because we experience familiar things as less stressful.

-You read time and time again on this website that the secret for a successful training experience is to replicate a real-life situation in as much detail as possible.
+You read time and time again on this website that the secret to a successful training experience is to replicate a real-life situation in as much detail as possible.
 It is time to remind you again how important it is that your training look, sound, and feel just like a real-life incident.

 4. Think positively about stress